Teoscar Hernández Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.
+- The eight strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in MLB.

-- The Rockies' 5.28 team ERA ranks 26th across all MLB pitching staffs.
+- The Rockies have a 5.28 team ERA that ranks 24th among all MLB pitching staffs.

-- The Rockies rank 19th in baseball in home runs given up (19 total, 1.4 per game).
+- Rockies pitchers combine to give up 19 total home runs at a clip of 1.4 per game (to rank 19th in the league).

-- The Rockies are sending Feltner (0-1) out to make his third start of the season.
+- Davis makes his first start of the season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.